Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients. They are easier to make than they look and totally worth the effort.

 - Using a hand mixer or stand mixer fitted with a paddle attachment, cream together butter, sugar, and vanilla extract, until well incorporated.

 - Sift in the flour and salt.
-With a spatula, scrape the bowl and mix until the dough starts to come together with a spatula.
+Mix until the dough starts to come together with a spatula.
 The dough will look crumbly at first, but it will come together as you continue mixing.

 - Divide the dough into 2 bowls evenly.
 Sift in matcha powder into a bowl and mix until well combined with a spatula.